-- Make this into a gluten free crumble by using a gluten free 1:1 baking flour in place of the all-purpose flour.
-I love using Bob’s Red Mill 1:1 Baking Flour and it works!
+- Make this into a gluten-free crumble by using gluten-free baking flour in place of the all-purpose flour.

-Serve the blueberries crumble by spooning it into individual serving plates and top with vegan ice cream.
-Then use a spoon to dish out some of the blueberry sauce at the bottom of the dish and drizzle it over the top of the ice cream for a dramatic finish!
+Serve a blueberry crumble by spooning it into individual serving plates and top it with vegan ice cream or some coconut whipped cream.
+Then drizzle some of the blueberry sauce at the bottom of the pan over the top of the ice cream for a dramatic finish!

 Best Blueberry Desserts

-Do you love vegan blueberry desserts?
-You’ll want to try these vegan desserts and snacks:
+Sure, this vegan blueberry crumble is amazing.
+But if you love all the vegan blueberry desserts, you’ll want to try these vegan desserts and snacks, too:

 That’s it for this recipe for blueberry crumble!